 Instructions

-- In a large mixing bowl combine the granulated sugar, brown sugar, vegetable oil, and eggs.
-Beat on medium speed for 1 minute until smooth and well combined.
+- In a large mixing bowl, combine the granulated sugar, brown sugar, vegetable oil, and eggs.
+Beat on medium speed for 1 minute until smooth.

 - Preheat the oven to 350°F.